TeachBooks/Manual/book/intro/next.md

 Furthermore, in the 'Features' part we'll collect a suite of existing open-source software to ease the editing process, add functionalities, improve styling and improve the student-experience.
 Finally, the 'Examples' page contain some example pages of some book.

 We hope you enjoin making books with TeachBooks.
-If you encouter any problem, please reach out to us on [email](mailto:info@teachbooks.io) or our [GitHub Discussions](https://github.com/orgs/TeachBooks/discussions).
+If you encounter any problem, please reach out to us on [email](mailto:info@teachbooks.io) or our [GitHub Discussions](https://github.com/orgs/TeachBooks/discussions).
 We'd be happy to collaborate with you or simple receive some feedback, examples, cool ideas.
 Happy book building!